gvlasov/pyxbindman/README.md

 If you like this utility a lot
 ------------------------------

-If you would like to thank me, I'd be glad to receive a good Linux game of your choosing in Steam : )
+If you would like to show your appreciation, I'd be glad to receive a good Linux game of your choosing in Steam : )

 Here I am: http://steamcommunity.com/profiles/76561198038302973/